redpanda-data/deployment-automation/README.md

 * The Grafana URL is http://&lt;grafana host&gt;:3000/login

-## Configure Graphana
+## Configure Grafana

-To deploy a graphana node, ensure that you have a [monitor] section in your hosts file.
+To deploy a grafana node, ensure that you have a [monitor] section in your hosts file.
 You should then be able to run the deploy-prometheus-grafana.yml playbook

 ```shell